Synerty/synerty-peek/docs/Installation.rst

 Installation Guide
 ==================

-.. note:: For offline installation complete the online installation on another server first.
+.. note:: For offline installation some steps are required to be installed on another
+    online server for the files to be packaged and transfered to the offline server.

 Windows Support
 ---------------